omar-polo/vc-got/README.md

 one action that *at the moment* is better to do by hand.
 Pushing, committing, blaming etc on the other hand are fully functional.

+Note that pushing requires at least got 0.56, other functionalities should work with older versions.

 ## Contributing